jelspace/PRECOMPUTED-AI-WEIGHTS/README.md

 *********************************************************************************************************************
 ====================== THIS IS MAIN IDEA ======================

-IDEA IS TO PRECOMPUTE ONLY MULTIPLICATION(DIV) AND STORE RESULTS IN DATABASE(NEW MODEL FILE),FOR ALL POSSIBLE INPUTS OF EACH NEURON
+MAIN IDEA IS TO PRECOMPUTE ONLY MULTIPLICATION(DIV) AND STORE RESULTS IN DATABASE(NEW MODEL FILE),FOR ALL POSSIBLE INPUTS OF EACH NEURON
 (Q4 16 COMBINATIONS) NEW MODEL FILE SIZE WILL BE X 16 THE DATA IN RESOLUTION.
 *********************************************************************************************************************